 Equally important, is the exact calculation of your refractive error.
 Your eye doctor will calculate a precise measurement of your optical prescription prior to your scheduled surgery, in order to ensure that the correct power is attributed to your IOL.
 An accurate calculation of your refractive error will help you to achieve the 20/20 vision you are anticipating.

-While many people will obtain 20/20 vision from their IOL, 30 to 50 percent of people will still need glasses after surgery, if they have chosen a monofocal IOL.
+While many people will obtain 20/20 vision from their IOL, 30 to 50 percent of people who choose a monofocal IOL will still require corrective lenses after surgery.

 Different types of IOLs